mensahTribeWeb/The-Landon-Hotel/README.md

 <hr/>

- -[X]  Clone the project to the IDE.
+ -[ X ]  Clone the project to the IDE.

- -[X]   Commit with a message and push when you complete each requirement listed in parts B1, B2, B3, and C1.
+ -[ X ]   Commit with a message and push when you complete each requirement listed in parts B1, B2, B3, and C1.

     Note: You may commit and push whenever you want to back up your changes, even if a requirement is not yet complete.

--[X]   Submit a copy of the GitLab repository URL in the "Comments to Evaluator" section when you submit this assessment.
+-[ X ]   Submit a copy of the GitLab repository URL in the "Comments to Evaluator" section when you submit this assessment.

 https://gitlab.com/wgu-gitlab-environment/student-repos/mensahTribeWeb/d387-advanced-java/-/tree/nick-dev?ref_type=heads

--[X]   Submit a copy of the repository branch history retrieved from your repository, which must include the commit messages and dates.
+-[ X ]   Submit a copy of the repository branch history retrieved from your repository, which must include the commit messages and dates.

 https://gitlab.com/wgu-gitlab-environment/student-repos/mensahTribeWeb/d387-advanced-java/-/network/nick-dev?ref_type=heads